rbairwell/discarded-locale-maybemaketext-code/README.md

-Whilst developing [Locale::MaybeMaketext](https://github.com/bairwell/Locale-MaybeMaketext) (now available on [CPAN](https://metacpan.org/pod/Locale::MaybeMaketext)!) , I started off in in one direction but decided it was all overkill in more than one way - but at least it helped me ease back into Perl development.
+Whilst developing the Perl module [Locale::MaybeMaketext](https://github.com/bairwell/Locale-MaybeMaketext) (now available on [CPAN](https://metacpan.org/pod/Locale::MaybeMaketext)!) , I started off in in one direction but decided it was all overkill in more than one way - but at least it helped me ease back into Perl development.

 I've kept this code though as it may be useful for myself, or others, to revisit in the future.
 For example, it has:
 * Various in-built language detection files (based on third party code which was difficult to invoke seperately/directly) within `Detectors`